 Make them memorable.

-Even during high-stress customer interactions, your support values need to be easily recalled.
-For example, Apple’s retail team captures their values as:
+Even during high-stress customer interactions, your support values must be easily recalled.
+For example, Apple’s retail team captures its values as:

 - Approach customers with a personalized, warm welcome.

 - Probe politely to understand all the customer’s needs.

 - Present a solution for the customer to take home today.

 - Listen for and resolve any issues or concerns.

 - End with a fond farewell and an invitation to return.